 THE ÉCURIE BLEUE TEAM, FORMERLY THE PROPERTY OF HENRI CHAPRON, AND COUNT HUBERTUS VON DOENHOFF

-THIS IS THE SECOND of four cars on the Ecurie Bleue racing team that competed in 1938 and 1939.
-It was unfortunately out-classed by Mercedes and had few podium finishes.
+THIS IS ONE OF FOUR cars on the Ecurie Bleue racing team that competed in 1938 and 1939.
+It was unfortunately out-classed by Mercedes and had few podium fi nishes.
 When war broke out, the Ecurie Bleu team sent the car to Fernand Lacour, Delahaye specialist and owner of the Wilson Garage in Levallois, who put it up for sale and it was bought by coachbuilder Henri Chapron who intended to create a grand touring coupe.
-The first interested buyer, a Mr.Duprie, put down a deposit and work started on the coachwork but was interrupted by the war.
+The fi rst interested buyer, a Mr.Duprie, put down a deposit and work started on the coachwork but was interrupted by the war.
 After the war, the client had disappeared and a Mr.Vanpoucque purchased the car in 1947.
-It was then sold again and ended up in the United States, owned by William Proctor.
+William Procter, of Procter & Gamble Company, acquired ownership in 1951 and brought this automobile to the United States.
 Bob Grier then bought it and removed the engine.
-It remained in this state until sold in1970 to Lew Gotthainer who restored the car to its original condition.
+It remained in this confi guration until sold in1970 to Lew Gotthainer who restored the car to its original condition.
 It changed hands once more in 1972 when it was bought by Count Hubertus von Doenhoff.
 Peter Mullin added the Delahaye to his collection in 2004.

 Coachbuilder: Factory then Henri Chapron Carrossier

 Chassis No. 48772

 Independent Front, Transverse Leaf Spring with Upper Control Arms and Lever Action Shock Absorbers.

 Live Rear Axle with Semi-Elliptical Leaf Springs and Lever Action Shock Absorbers